Sales Commission Structure: A No-Nonsense Guide

 The right plan does three things at once:

-- It gives top performers room to earn without turning the business into a charity.
+- Give top performers room to earn without turning the business into a charity.

-If you miss any one of those, the plan won't hold.
-You'll either lose trust, lose profit, or lose control of the field.
+If you miss any one of those, the plan won’t hold.
+You’ll lose trust, profit, or field discipline.

 Choosing Your Core Commission Model